Johnny Juzang

-Jonathan Anh Juzang (/ˈdʒuːzæŋ/; born March 17, 2001) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA), on a two-way contract with the Iowa Wolves of the NBA G League.
+Jonathan Anh Juzang (/ˈdʒuːzæŋ/; born March 17, 2001) is an American professional basketball player for Fenerbahçe of the Basketbol Süper Ligi (BSL) and the EuroLeague.

 He began his college basketball career playing one season with the Kentucky Wildcats before transferring and spending two seasons with the UCLA Bruins.
 A two-time all-conference selection in the Pac-12, Juzang earned third-team All-American honors as a junior in 2022.
 As a sophomore, he was named to the All-Tournament Team of the 2021 NCAA tournament, as the Bruins advanced to the Final Four.

 Early life

 Juzang was born in Los Angeles.
 His father, Maxie, is Creole, and his mother, Hanh, is Vietnamese.
 After repeating the eighth grade, Juzang played high school basketball for Harvard-Westlake School in Los Angeles.
 In his freshman season, he averaged 16.2 points, 7.5 rebounds, and two assists per game and was teammates with Cassius Stanley.
 Harvard-Westlake won the CIF Southern Section (CIF-SS) Division 1A championship after Juzang recorded 21 points, 11 rebounds and four assists in the final.
 As a sophomore, he averaged 22.8 points, 9.5 rebounds and 2.8 assists per game, leading his team to a 22–6 record.
 In his junior season, Juzang averaged 23 points, 8.5 rebounds and 3.4 assists per game and was named the most valuable player of the Mission League.
 He helped lead Harvard-Westlake to their first league title since 2011 after scoring 25 points in the championship game against rival Loyola.

 After the season, Juzang reclassified from the 2020 class to the 2019 class, allowing him to play collegiately in the following season.
 He was a four-star recruit and one of the top small forwards in his class.
 On May 10, 2019, he committed to play college basketball for Kentucky over Virginia.
 He had also been interested in UCLA, but their coach, Steve Alford, was fired, and he did not have time to develop a relationship with their new coach, Mick Cronin, before choosing the Wildcats.